kris098e/4.-semester/4. semester/Data mining and machine learning/remember.md

+# !REMEMBER AT EXAM!
+1. Dont answer on questions which you are not 100% sure of.
+Negative points will bring **atleast** 1 of your correct answers down.

 # THINGS YOU THOUGHT WRONG ABOUT(things written down is what is actually correct)
 true: with a big $k$ you have a larger bias